InternetOfPins/OneLib/README.md

 # OneLib

+**Zero cost meta-framework for IOT**

-Aiming Zero-cost abstractions for pin frameworks
+Zero-cost abstractions for pin frameworks

-CC-BY-NC-SA
+Licence: CC-BY-NC-SA

 ## Purpose
 Experiment with C++ (0x11) to abstract over pin based frameworks (_**ie**: Wiring, Arduino_).

 Open this experiment to consideration and improvement.

+## Technique

+This meta-framework can overlay existing frameworks or bare-metal MCU's.
+Working with the C++ compiler at type level.

+**Zero-cost** meta-programming with static inline functions.

+**Composability** is provided by reversing the inheritance chain, letting the final user specify the concrete object or composition.

 ## Example